LuminosoTech/ecommerce-site-template/README.md

 ## Interested in Beta testing Luminoso?

 Any feedback on the sdk experience, saas product, this template are welcome.
 Developer feedback could range from sdk method names to finding a bug.
 Any issues found are welcomed.
-If you or someone you know is interested in using Luminoso as your ecommerce provider, message me at fabrizio.rodinmiron@luminoso.tech.
+If you or someone you know is interested in using Luminoso as your ecommerce provider, message me at fabrizio.rodin-miron@luminoso.app.
 I could notify everyone once the product is ready to launch.
 At the moment, im not looking for huge growth, just to create an awesome and stable alternative to existing solutions to give people the option of owning their data.

 ## Questions or comments

-If you have any questions or feedback (good or bad), send it at fabrizio.rodinmiron@luminoso.tech.
+If you have any questions or feedback (good or bad), send it at fabrizio.rodin-miron@luminoso.app.
 If your interested in helping out or creating another template / integrating an existing template with the Luminoso api, we will definitly showcase the template and look into monetizing.
 I appreciate any time someone decides to put The luminoso team is mostly comprised on one person atm, me :D, so updates are expected to be on a slow cycle since this isn't my full time job, but hopefully one day it does become my full time job.
 I would love to hire a bunch of awesome people, like you :D, to help out with development.